Alfresco/docs-alfresco/salesforce/latest/install/index.md

     where `localhost:8080` is your Alfresco host name and port.

+6. In the Admin Console window, click **Add Connection**.

+   A new window opens that allows you to enter the Salesforce Organization Id, Salesforce Consumer Token, and Salesforce Consumer Secret.

+7. Paste your Salesforce Org Id into **Salesforce Org Id**.

+   Here's how to find your Organization Id in your Salesforce account:

+   1. Navigate to **Salesforce Settings**.
+   2. Click on **Company Settings**.
+   3. Select **Company Information**.

+      The Salesforce.com Organization Id is shown in this window.

-6. In the Admin Console window, paste your Salesforce consumer key into **Salesforce Consumer Token**.
+8. Paste your Salesforce consumer key into **Salesforce Consumer Token**.

-7. In the Salesforce window, click **Click to reveal** to reveal the consumer secret, and copy the code.
+9. In the Salesforce window, click **Click to reveal** to reveal the consumer secret, and copy the code.

     ![sf-consumerkey]({% link salesforce/images/sf-consumerkey.png %})

-8. Paste your Salesforce consumer secret into **Salesforce Consumer Secret**.
+10. Paste your Salesforce consumer secret into **Salesforce Consumer Secret**.

     You can optionally hide the password when you have pasted it into the Admin Console.

-9. Select the **Salesforce Environment Type** that Alfresco should use.
+11. Select the **Salesforce Environment Type** that Alfresco should use.

     There are two options: `Production` (the default value) and `Sandbox`:

     ![sf-adminconsole]({% link salesforce/images/sf-adminconsole.png %})

+12. Save the new connection by clicking the **Save** button.

-10. You can optionally change the list size of records that are displayed.
+13. You can optionally change the list size of records that are displayed.

     Enter a number in **Recently Viewed Records List Size** to specify how many recent Salesforce records are displayed when you link an Alfresco file or folder with a record.
 The default setting is 20 records.